 Relocation Attorney Orlando

-There are many different reasons why a parent would choose to pursue a relocation with a minor child.
+There are many different reasons why a parent may choose to pursue a relocation with a minor child.
 For example, there may be a tremendous job opportunity more than 50 miles away from his/her primary residence.
-Perhaps one parent has become involved in a healthy and happy relationship and wants to move more than 50 miles away to be with that person.
-Jonathan Jacobs is a relocation attorney Orlando that provides the help you need when you go to court to litigation your relocation with a minor child family law case.
+Perhaps one parent has become involved in a healthy and happy romantic relationship and wants to move more than 50 miles away to be with that person.
+Jonathan Jacobs is a relocation attorney Orlando that provides the help you need when you go to court to litigate your relocation with a minor child family law case.
 Call us at (407) 310-5636 to help with your relocation case.

 Relocation with a Minor Child